catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ### Design

-Some research shows that labels on top of fields are easier on the eyes and have a better conversion rate.
-This would be fantastic for information prompts.
+Some research shows that labels on top of fields are easier on the eyes and have a better conversion rate.[^adobe_form-design] This would be fantastic for information prompts.
 If we break them up into steps anyway, we don't need to save space by putting labels next to the input field.

-Labels to the left of fields cause forms to be filled out slower, but with less errors.
-This might be what we ant for complex settings.
+Labels to the left of fields cause forms to be filled out slower, but with less errors.[^adobe_form-design] This might be what we want for complex settings.

 So despite handling progressive disclosure differently for different user intents, we might also benefit from using different designs depending on the main purpose of the form.